About the Department of

 The New York State Bar Association (NYSBA) has a long and proud tradition of advocating for equal access to justice for all New Yorkers in civil matters through a combination of government-funded legal services programs and voluntary pro

 bono service by private practitioners.
-Established in 1991, the Department of Pro Bono Services provides, among other things, guidance to bar associations, law firms, law schools, corporate law offices, government offices, and other entities in establishing and operating volunteer projects.
+Established in 1991, the Department of Public Interest provides, among other things, guidance to bar associations, law firms, law schools, corporate law offices, government offices, and other entities in establishing and operating volunteer projects.
 The Department also provides assistance and educational training programs for attorneys employed by legal services organizations and oversees a number of attorney recognition programs that promote, recognize, and honor pro bono service by individual attorneys and law firms.
 The Department works with many

 of the Association’s sections and committees to encourage their voluntary participation in pro bono projects.

-The Director serves as the Association liaison to the President’s Committee on Access to Justice, Committee on Legal Aid, Committee on Mandated Representation, and the Pro Bono Coordinators Network to develop and implement the Association’s policies and proposals on access to justice issues.
+The Director serves as the Association liaison to the President’s Committee on Access to Justice, Committee on Legal Aid, and the Pro Bono Coordinators Network to develop and implement the Association’s policies and proposals on access to justice issues.

 I want to volunteer